FolkerKinzel/IncVersion/README.md

 Download IncVersion [here](https://github.com/FolkerKinzel/IncVersion/binaries/IncVersion.zip).

-Unzip it to the directory, where the solution file (*.sln) of your project is.
+Unzip it to the directory, where the solution file (*.sln) of your project is. ("Right-click and select "Unzip all".)
 The solution directory now should look like this:

 <ul type="none">
 <li>&lt; YourSolutionDirectory</>